Associate Professor of Nursing

 Protocol Development/Implementation, Clinical Research Center, University of Iowa Hospitals and Clinics, Iowa City, IA 1984-86

 Bicycling- especially long distance road biking.
-I have done 6 or so trips in my adult life – Fl panhandle, Outer Banks of NC, Europe- the Netherlands, Germany and Switzerland, Oregon coast and most recently Willamette Valley/Cascades in Oregon with MCC in August 2010- a 250 mile route in 4.5 days.
-I enjoy riding in local fundraiser bike rides on the Pumpkinvine Nature Trail and other rails to trails bike paths and for MCC Bike Michiana at Camp Amigo, Sturgis, MI each Sept.
+I have done 6 or so trips in my adult life – Fl panhandle, Outer Banks of NC, Europe- the Netherlands, Germany and Switzerland, Oregon coast, Willamette Valley/Cascades in Oregon with MCC in August 2010- a 250 mile route in 4.5 days and RAGBRAI 2014- week long biking trip across the state of Iowa 480 miles in 7 days.
+I enjoy riding in local fundraiser bike rides on the Pumpkinvine Nature Trail and other rails to trails bike paths and for MCC Bike Michiana at Camp Amigo, Sturgis, MI in Sept.

 Silent retreat- one of my passions is spending time in quiet retreat whenever I can at The Hermitage community in Three Rivers, MI.
 I find this spiritual discipline to be a crucial one for me to hear God’s continuing call for my life.

 MCC (Mennonite Central Committee)- Since my husband was in MCC in Bangladesh, we have continued to meet with former MCC’ers every 3 years over the 4th of July weekend through this regular MCC B’desh reunion which alternates between Canada and the US.
-We hosted the last event in 2010 at Camp Friedenswald in MI.
-In July 2013 it will again be in Winipeg and we are planning to be there.
+We hosted the event in 2010 at Camp Friedenswald in MI.
+In July 2016, the reunion was at a church camp near Gettysburg, PA.
 This time of renewal of former friendships and following country developments has become a favorite ritual for our family.